prog4biol/pfb2019/README.md

 __if/elif__
-- The If portion of the if/else statement behave as before.
-- When the if statement is true the if nested statement block will be executed.
+- The if condition is tested as before and the indented block is executed if the condition is true.
-- When the if statement is false, the first elif expression will be tested.
+- If it's false, the indented block following the elif is executed if the first elif condition is true.
-- When the first elif statement is true, the first elif statement block will be executed.
+- Any remaining elif conditions will be tested in order until one is found to be true.
+If none is true, the else indented block is executed.
-- When the if and all the elif statements are false, the nested else statement block will be executed.
-- The if and every elif statement are tested in order.
-- The first if/elif statement found to be true is the last statement tested.
-- All subsequent elif statements will not be tested.
-- When the if and every elif statements are false the else nested statement block will be executed

 ```python
 count = 60